 Do you know which planet the owner of this eyepiece discovered?

 How can a dolphin tell the time to the nearest minute?

 “Drawing on Space”, by American artist Michelle Stuart

 ‘Drawing on Space’ forms part of Michelle Stuart’s recent body of work, in which she arranges astronomy-themed photographs in a grid, lending a narrative character to her poetic pieces.

 Don't overlook this exquisite telescope dated to 1730 from Naples in Italy.

-Ever wondered what's the source of the famous pip-pip-pips sound heard on BBC radio marking the hour.
+Ever wondered what the famous pip-pip-pips sound heard on BBC radio marking the hour is?